clydeio/clydeio/README.md

 Note a filter is designed to make an action and it is up to you decide at which place to execute.
 This way, we can configure two filters, of the same type  but with different options, and execute them at different places.
 For example, one *access log* filter as global prefilter to log all requests (no matter the provider) and another *access log*  filter executed as a provider's prefilter to log only the requests addressed to that concrete provider.

-## Authentication conventions
+## Conventions

 You are free to implement custom filters following your own rules but, as many times, conventions are a good thing so everybody can work following the same patterns.

+### Provider

-Plugins, like the *rate limiter* are flexible enough to be applied globally or specifically to limit the access of a given customer on a given provider.
-To achieve this, the filter need to know the provider the request is addressed and the consumer is making the request.
+Some plugins, like a *rate limiter*, could be flexible enough to be applied on a given provider.
+For example, we can limit the number of requests/second a provider can reveice, that is, the number of request/seconf Clyde can redirect to a provider.

+To achieve this, the filter needs to know a bit about the provider the request is addressed.
+For this purpose, each time a request enters in the *provider configuration zone* (see picture) a new property `provider` is set within the middleware's `request` object.

 ![Provider's config](doc/provider_config.png)

-For this purpose, each time a request arrives to a *provider configuration zone* (see picture) a new property `provider` is set within the middleware's `request` object with the next information about the provider:
+The `req.provider` object contains at least the next properties:

 ```javascript
 req.provider = {